jarridrb/jarridrb.github.io/_pages/about.md

 University of Michigan where I was a member of [Barzan Mozafari](https://web.eecs.umich.edu/~mozafari/)'s lab.

 My research focuses on the application of machine learning to protein design.
-I am especially interested in the development of algorithms for efficiently sampling from Boltzmann densities, including things like GFlowNets and diffusion and flow matching models.
+I am especially interested in the development of algorithms for efficiently sampling from Boltzmann densities, including things like GFlowNets and diffusion/flow matching models.

 # Publications
 *Note that publications may be out of date -- refer to google scholar for an updated list.*